Inachus: Ovid

-Diodorus' account
+Diodorus Siculus

 In the account of Diodorus Siculus, after Io's disappearance, Inachus sent forth Cyrnus, one of his men in high command, fitting him out with a considerable fleet, and ordered him to hunt for Io in every region and not to return unless he had got possession of her.
 And Cyrnus, after having wandered over many parts of the inhabited world without being able to find her, put ashore in Caria on the Cherronesus where he founded a city which bore his name Cyrnus.

-Parthenius' account
+Parthenius

 In a rare variant of the myth according to Parthenius, Inachus sent several men to search and attempt to find her daughter Io who had been captured by brigands (not Zeus this time).
 One of these was Lyrcus, the son of Phoroneus, who covered a vast deal of land and sea without finding the girl, and finally renounced the toilsome quest.
 But he was too much afraid of Inachus to return to Argos and went instead to Caunus, where he married Hilebia, daughter of King Aegialus.

-Plutarch's account
+Plutarch

 According to Plutarch, the river Inachus had before borne the name of Carmanor or Haliacmon.
 Afterwards it was called after Inachus, the son of Oceanus.
 After Zeus (Jupiter) had deflowered his daughter Io, Inachus pursued the deity close at the heels, abusing and cursing him all the way as he went.
 Which so offended Zeus, that he sent Tisiphone, one of the Furies, who haunted and plagued him to that degree, that he flung himself into the river Haliacmon, bearing his own name afterwards.

-Suda's account
+Suda

 Inachos, a king of Argos, founded a city which he named for the moon, Io, for that is what Argives call the moon.
 He also had a daughter Io; Pekos who is also Zeus abducted her and fathered a daughter, Libya, by her.
 And Io, lamenting her ruin, fled to the Silpion Mountain and there died.
 Her father and her brothers, when they learned this, built a shrine to her and called the place Iopolis and remained there until the end.
 And they performed a ritual in her memory, banging on each other's doors every year and saying 'io, io!'.